-This document outlines safeguarding policy and procedures for the protection of children and young people at risk.
+This document outlines a safeguarding policy and the procedures to accompany it for organisations to follow for the protection of children and young people at risk.

 A child is defined as up to the age of 18.
 The relevance of this document is inclusive to all staff and the policy and procedures cover all activities.